Where to Sell Buffalo Nickel | Buffalo Nickel Worth – Las Vegas, NV

 Like what happened to many coins, the Buffalo Nickel also had no chance of missing controversies before going into major productions.
 Problems of production companies and the Treasury Secretary were on the Buffalos Nickels’ inconsistent design regarding nickel’s shape, size, and weight.
-On February 22, 1913, the first Buffalo Nickels were struck and were unofficially introduced into a limited circulation.
+The US Mint struck the first Buffalo Nickles and unofficially introduced it into limited circulation on February 22, 1913.
 It had its official introduction for circulation on March 4, 1913.

-However, issues were raised about the dies of the Buffalo Nickel that were quickly wearing out and were breaking three times faster than the Liberty Head Nickel.
-This problem was solved when the Denver Mint redesigned the coin by removing clash marks- these are those scratches when the dyes are in contact with each other while stored.
-But the Mint worked overly in removing the clash marks, which further resulted in removing one of the buffalo’s legs.
+However, people had issues regarding the dyes of the Buffalo Nickel, which were quickly wearing out and were breaking three times faster than the Liberty Head Nickel.
+Luckily, the Denver Mint solved this problem by redesigning the coin by removing clash marks- these are those scratches when the dyes are in contact with each other while in storage.
+But the Mint worked overly in removing the clash marks, which removed one of the buffalo’s legs.

 Design of Buffalo Nickel

 The coin’s obverse features the Native American warrior facing to the right with his braided hair and two feathers.
-The initial “F” that signifies the designer’s name, James Earle Fraser, together with the coin’s date, is found below the warrior’s clothing laid across his shoulder.
-On the right-hand side following the outer edge of the rim of the coin is the word “LIBERTY”.
+Below the warrior’s clothing, you will see the initial “F,” which signifies the designer’s name, James Earle Fraser.
+On the right-hand side, following the outer edge of the coin’s rim, is the word “LIBERTY.”

 On the other hand, the coin’s reverse highlights a male bison’s full-bodied nature, an extinct bovine mammal, particularly a buffalo.
-The bison or buffalo stands on a grassy mound with the words “FIVE CENTS”.
+The bison or buffalo stands on a grassy mound with “FIVE CENTS.”
 Below is the name of the particular mint mark of the coin.
-Above the bison, specifically at the top curve of the coin, are the words “UNITED STATES OF AMERICA”.
-Then, in between the tail end of the bison is the “E PLURIBUS UNUM”.
+Above the bison, specifically at the top curve of the coin, you will see “UNITED STATES OF AMERICA.”
+Then, in between the tail end of the bison is the “E PLURIBUS UNUM.”